zevv/npeg/README.md

 operation, NPeg provides the builtin `@P` operator for this.

+### Complexity and performance

+Although it is possible to write patterns with exponential time complexity for NPeg, they are much less common than in regular expressions, thanks to the limited backtracking.
+In particular, patterns written without grammatical rules always have a worst-case time `O(n^k)` (and space `O(k)`, which is constant for a given pattern), where `k` is the pattern's star height.
+Moreover, NPeg has a simple and clear performance model that allows programmers to understand and predict the time complexity of their patterns.
+The model also provides a firm basis for pattern optimizations.

+(Adapted from Ierusalimschy, "A Text Pattern-Matching Tool based on Parsing Expression Grammars", 2008)

 ### End of string

 PEGs do not care what is in the subject string after the matching succeeds.
 For